COMMUNITY WATCH ORGANIZATIONS

 1. Recruit and organize as many neighbors as possible.

-2. Contact your Sheriff's Office Community Impact Unit to schedule a meeting (see note on the right side with the action button).
+2. Contact the Sheriff's Office to schedule a meeting (see note on the right side with contact information).

 3. Discuss community concerns and develop an action plan.

 5. Implement a phone tree, web presence, or other means based on your needs.